-Aston Lodge is of local historical and aesthetic significance to the City of Stonnington, and is associated with the well-reputed Australian architect, Cedric Ballantyne.
+Aston Lodge is of local historical and aesthetic significance to the City of Stonnington.

 Why is it significant?

 Aston Lodge is of historical importance in demonstrating the development of early 20th century mansions and houses within the Toorak.
 The original garage is also historically important as demonstrating early 20th century parking facilities, during a time when the motor car was gaining popularity amongst the wealthy.
 (Criterion A)